istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6/_index.md

 {{< relnote >}}

-With this release, we are continuing the path we charted earlier this year in our [roadmap post](/blog/2020/tradewinds-2020/), sailing toward more simplicity, a better installation experience, and some other goodies as well.
+With this release, we continue the path we charted earlier this year in our [roadmap post](/blog/2020/tradewinds-2020/), sailing toward more simplicity, a better installation experience, and we have added other goodies as well.

 Here’s some of what’s coming to you in today's release: